ESSENTIAL SURGICAL SKILLS

 (for Surgeons-in-Training [ESSSiT])

-Doctors Academy, Frazer Building, 126 Bute Street, Cardiff Bay, Cardiff, CF10 5LE
+College of Physicians and Surgeons of Cardiff, Frazer Building, 126 Bute Street, Cardiff Bay, Cardiff, CF10 5LE

 A formal assessment will be carried out for award of Certification of Completion of the Course.